evkx/evkx.github.io/content/models/bmw/i5/i5_eDrive40_Touring/_index.md

 ## Performance

-The BMW i5 eDrive40 Touring offers modest performance with a maximum power of 250 kW (340 hp / 335 bhp) and a total torque of 430 Nm (317 ft-lb).
-It accelerates from 0 to 100 km/h (0 to 62 mph) in 6.1 seconds and has a top speed of 193 km/h (120 mph), aligning more closely with traditional internal combustion engine vehicles.
+The BMW i5 eDrive40 Touring delivers a solid performance with a maximum power of 250 kW (340 hp / 335 bhp) and a total torque of 430 Nm (317 ft-lb).
+It can accelerate from 0 to 100 km/h (0 to 62 mph) in 6.1 seconds and reaches a top speed of 193 km/h (120 mph), making it competitive within its class.

 ## Battery, range, and charging